Butthole Surfers: Recent years (2000–present)

 In 2000, the band hired Nathan Calhoun as bassist.
 Having resolved their dispute with Capitol, Butthole Surfers re-recorded most of After the Astronauts songs for Weird Revolution, on the Hollywood Records/Surfdog Records imprint.
 The album was released in August 2001, and reached number 130 on the Billboard 200.
 It was their most electronic album to date and had a hip hop sound.Kennedy, Weird Revolution review, Allmusic.
 The single "The Shame of Life" peaked at number 24 on the Billboard Modern Rock Tracks chart.

 Since then, the group has released two compilations on Latino Buggerveil: 2002's Humpty Dumpty LSD is a compilation of studio outtakes, while 2003's Butthole Surfers/Live PCPPEP, combines their first two Alternative Tentacles EPs.Track listing & liner notes, Butthole Surfers/Live PCPPEP (album), 2003.
 In 2004, Haynes formed Gibby Haynes and His Problem, who released an eponymous album on Surfdog Records later that year.
 While promoting the side project, Haynes indicated that another Butthole Surfers studio album was likely, and remarked that it would be "noisy".
 However, no release date has been announced.

 The band reunited with Jeff Pinkus and Teresa Nervosa for a tour of the East Coast and Europe in Summer 2008 with the Paul Green School of Rock All Stars.
 It was the first time the reunited line up played together since 1989.
 The group performed at the All Tomorrow's Parties festival curated by Melvins and Mike Patton of Faith No More.
 The group's appearance at All Tomorrow's Parties led to a dispute with ATP founder and organizer Barry Hogan, who told a reporter for the Village Voice that Butthole Surfers (along with Killing Joke and The Black Lips) would never play the festival again.
-The reunited 1986-1989 "classic" lineup continued to tour into 2009, with stops in the United States & Canada.
+The reunited 1986-1989 "classic" lineup continued to tour into 2009, with stops in the United States and Canada.